 What do you do with the statement?

-Whether you should submit the statement to the Home Office before or after the interview will depend on the particular case, and how you think your client will fare at the interview.
-By providing the statement before the interview, the interviewer will be better prepared and should ask more relevant and focused questions.
+Whether you should submit the statement to the Home Office/NRM before or after the interview will depend on the particular case, and how you think your client will fare at the interview.
+By providing the statement before the interview, the interviewer will be better prepared and should be able to ask more relevant and focused questions.
 Without a statement, the interview is likely to be less productive.

 However, providing the statement before the interview runs the risk the client may get confused and give inconsistent answers at the interview.

-If your client is not able to give you sufficient instructions to enable you to prepare a detailed statement that will assist their case, then any statement you have may be contradicted by what is said in the interview as your client may be going through the process of disclosure.
+Occasionally, your client may not be able to give you sufficiently detailed, plausible or consistent instructions to enable you to prepare a detailed statement that will assist their case.
+If your client is still going through the process of disclosure, any information they give you may be contradicted by what they say in the interview.
 This is why advisors should sometimes be cautious about submitting statements prior to interviews.

 Where clients do provide inconsistent information at the interview or elsewhere, that can usually be understood and explained with the right supporting medical evidence.
 It is well established that clients who are suffering from trauma and/or other mental health issues will have memory problems over and above the normal memory problems we all face.
 This should be specifically addressed in your client’s medical report.